What To Eat After A Root Canal

 You would think this would be the perfect dish to eat, but soup is all about what’s in it.
 I’d stay away from noodles that require all working teeth and giant chunks of meat.
 If there are noodles, give yourself ample time to eat them — it may take a bit.

-I love this stuff when all of my teeth are functional, but it was a lilifesaveruring my post-root canals, pre-crowns waiting period.
-Trader Joe’s Frozen varieties are easy to make (this is not a sponcon) and when the cauliflower is cooked, it’s soft and small enough to chew while having impaired teeth.
+I love this stuff when all of my teeth are functional, but it was a lifesaver during my post-root canals, pre-crowns waiting period.
+Trader Joe’s Frozen varieties are easy to make (this is not a

 Oh my God.
 I lived on eggs, because you can cook them so many ways and they are mostly soft and don’t require much chewing.
 I made omlets, scrambled eggs, hard-boiled eggs…I ate so many eggs that now I am egg’d out for the next few weeks.
 No more eggs, please.